Customize Consent Preferences

 Signs that a child is being emotionally abused may be as subtle as a lack of confidence and self-assurance, so it can be hard to verify from the outside, especially during the teenage years when hormones and personality shifts are rife.
 As a general rule, watch out for problems with controlling emotions, isolation from others and behaviour inappropriate for their age.

 If you are concerned about your partner’s treatment of your children, you can speak to specialists in family law to discuss how best to protect them.
 They will also be able to advise on the process for restraining orders and legal separation and how to ensure everyone’s safety should you wish to divorce your partner.
+When emotional abuse is a factor, child custody decisions must prioritize the child’s safety and emotional well-being, and legal counsel can help ensure these factors are taken into account.

 How To Help Abused Children